eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/create-our-first-microservice-javascript.md

 ## Using ioFog SDK

+Before we start writing the code for our microservice, lets take a look at the SDK's APIs.

 The [ioFog Node.js SDK](https://github.com/ioFog/iofog-nodejs-sdk) has a number of APIs, but in this tutorial we're most interested in these ones:

 - [`iofog.init()`](#iofoginit)